jonathanguyen21/calculator-app/README.md

-# conversion_app
+# Calculator App

-Creating a currency conversion app
+Recreation of the calculator app on the iPhone